cdegroot/evrl/_posts/2017-11-10-scala-part-ii.markdown

-me feel like I'm back in early C++ days; a language that makes it extremely easy to do the wrong thing, a community that somehow encourages doing the wrong thing (I really think that stuff like Scalaz has no place outside academia), and a system that does it best to work against you by slowing down feedback loops - the most important aspect of a good programming system is quick feedback - and distracting you with all sorts of stuff that rips you out of
+me feel like I'm back in early C++ days; a language that makes it extremely easy to do the wrong thing, a community that somehow encourages doing the wrong thing (I really think that stuff like Scalaz has no place outside academia), and a system that does its best to work against you by slowing down feedback loops - the most important aspect of a good programming system is quick feedback - and distracting you with all sorts of stuff that rips you out of